FranBarInstance/neutralts/README.md

 - **Reduced attack surface**: Main application protected from template engine vulnerabilities
 - **Resource control**: Memory and CPU limits can be enforced at server level
 - **Crash containment**: Template engine failures don't affect the main application
+- **Zero-downtime updates**: IPC server can be updated independently without restarting client applications

 ### **Key Advantage:**
 Just like an SQL query returns the same data from any language, a Neutral TS template returns the same HTML from Python, PHP, Rust... with added security isolation.

+### **Performance Consideration:**
+The IPC approach introduces performance overhead due to inter-process communication.
+The impact varies depending on:

+- Application type
+- Programming language
+- Network latency

+For most web applications, the security and interoperability benefits compensate for the performance overhead.

 ### **IPC Components:**
 - **IPC Server**: Universal standalone application (written in Rust) for all languages - download from: [IPC Server](https://github.com/FranBarInstance/neutral-ipc/releases)